 Outside of Groups360 you spend your time:

 Exploring Nashville with my wife Annikki and our 2 dogs.
-We moved here just in the summer.
+We moved in the summer.
 It’s our first time living outside of Florida, so we’re spending our days experiencing Music City.
-We love concerts, finding hiking trails and checking out exploring different areas of town.
+We love concerts, finding hiking trails and exploring different areas of town.

 Your must-have during business travel: